ChanceYoung/ChanceYoung.github.io/_projects/woocommerceintegrationv1.md

 ---
 title: "Woocommerce Integration Version 1"
 thumb: /assets/images/generic-thumb.jpg
-summary: "Ecommerce to ERP solution"
+summary: "An Ecommerce to ERP solution"
 tags: [C#, WooCommerce,]
 featured: true
 layout: default
 ---
+## The Problem
+Our team was asked to connect the power of our WooCommerce Wordpress website with our ERP system.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgwOTkyOTA1MV19
+eyJoaXN0b3J5IjpbMTc3MDI2Nzg2XX0=
 -->